Benchmark interest rate reform

 Thai Baht Interest Rate Fixing (THBFIX)

-Ahead of the discontinuation of THBFIX on July 1, 2023, the Bank of Thailand (BOT) and the Steering Committee on Commercial Banks’ Preparedness for LIBOR Discontinuation (the Committee) have stressed that market participants should actively transition legacy contracts referencing THBFIX to other benchmarks.
-The recommended alternative reference rate is in the Thai Overnight Repurchase Rate (THOR).
+Ahead of the discontinuation of THBFIX on July 1, 2023, the Bank of Thailand (BOT) and the Steering Committee on Commercial Banks’ Preparedness for LIBOR Discontinuation (the Committee) had stressed that market participants should actively transition legacy contracts referencing THBFIX to other benchmarks.
+The recommended alternative reference rate was in the Thai Overnight Repurchase Rate (THOR).

 In order to limit legacy THBFIX and to facilitate the transition to THOR, the Committee set a number of milestones for market participants and financial institutions to cease new issuance of TBHFIX contracts and to reduce legacy exposures referencing THBFIX.